jst-build/jst/README.md

 - Faster communication with [directories as first-class citizens](doc/specification/remote-protocol.md)
 - Built-in single-node remote execution server: `jst backend execute`

+## Installing

+This project can be built with `jst` or bootstrapped from scratch using the script `./bin/bootstrap.py`.
+For more details, please see the [build guide](./INSTALL.md).

 ## Getting started

 In an empty directory, create a file named `TARGETS` with the following content: